ChristinaDNguyen/Portfolio/README.md

 # 3. TESTS, LICENCES, AND CERTIFICATIONS
 *French language examination at the Center for Medieval Studies at the University of Toronto,* January 2021, [passed](https://github.com/TorontoYYZ/Portfolio/blob/main/CMS%20French%20Certification.pdf)

-*German language examination at the Center for Medieval Studies at the University of Toronto,* April 2021, pending

-*Latin I language examination at the Center for Medieval Studies at the University of Toronto,* pending

-*Latin II language examination at the Center for Medieval Studies at the University of Toronto,* pending

 # 4. AWARDS AND SCHOLARSHIPS